The Young Offenders (film): Plot

-Using Conor's sweater which he left with Ray to keep him warm while he slept, and had Conor's name on it, Ray gives chase to the pair.
+Using Conor's hoodie which he left with Ray to keep him warm while he slept, and had Conor's name on it, Ray gives chase to the pair.
 In the midst of celebrating their victory, Conor unknowingly snags the bag on barbed wire and rips it, so the coke slowly leaks out on the journey home until there is none left by the time they get back.
 The two fall out and Jock gets intoxicated and passes out, while Conor comes home and eventually patches things up with his mum.
 Jock's father comes home and violently assaults him until Healy comes to Jock's home intending to arrest him, subsequently realising the extent of Jock's life at home.

 However, Jock sneaks out upon being informed that Ray is searching for them by a neighbourhood friend.
 Ray later tracks them down, steals a nail gun from a hardware shop, and angrily invades Conor's house as Jock gets to his house to tell him about Ray, and Healy simultaneously gets there searching for Conor.
 Ray knocks out Healy and threatens Conor, Jock and Mairéad, not believing that the boys are so stupid as to lose €7 million worth of cocaine.
 Strangely enough, a local thug named Billy Murphy whom the pair put in prison on narcotics charges by tricking Healy into thinking he stole a bike enters, looking for revenge against the boys.